mjshuff23/react-class-workshop/README.md

 ### Mounting

 - These are called in the following order when an instance of a component is being created and inserted into the DOM.
-This is the initial function that runs in `useEffect()` on render

   - **`constructor()`**